WebAssembly/component-model/design/mvp/CanonicalABI.md

 synchronously-lifted functions (which must always return a value by returning from the lifted core function).

-`Task.cancel` also traps if there has been no cancellation request (in which case the callee expects to receive a return value) or if the task has already returned a value or already called `task.cancel`.
+`Task.cancel` also traps if the cancellation has not been delivered to the task (in which case the callee should not yet know to cancel) or if the task has already returned a value or already called `task.cancel`.

 ### 🔀 `canon waitable-set.new`